 Courses that meet the foreign-language requirement and the additional-writing requirement are not marked.
 The third-quarter (or second-semester) course in any language meets the language requirement, so long as the entire first-year sequence totals at least 12 credits (regardless of whether the student earned credit for the earlier parts of the sequence).
 Consult the quarterly Time Schedule for writing-intensive courses that meet the additional-writing requirement.

 Completion of a minor, available through many departments, is optional.
-Requirements are shown under individual department undergraduate programs, below, or in a minors handout available in the UAA Advising Center, 71 Mary Gates Hall.
-The following interdisciplinary minors are also offered: Disability Studies; Diversity; Education, Learning, and Society; Human Rights; Labor Studies; and Values in Society.
+Requirements are shown under individual department undergraduate programs, below, or in a minors handout available in UAA Advising, 141 Mary Gates Hall.
+The following interdisciplinary minors are also offered: Arctic Studies; Disability Studies; Diversity; Education, Learning, and Society; Human Rights; Labor Studies; Marine Biology; Paleobiology; and Values in Society.
 Websites for these minors may be found in the alphabetical listing of Arts and Sciences degree programs.

 Credits Required Outside Major Department